Covid-19: Three years review

 The skepticism and rigorous testing of treatments like Hydroxychloroquine and Ivermectin can be seen as part of a responsible scientific process.
 Ensuring that treatments are safe and effective through established scientific protocols is crucial, especially in a global health crisis.

 Although that there were some test conducted on Hydroxychloroquine showing the efficacy of it.
 Thank God to the government scientist who populated multiple experiments to assure our biases.
 That is when the media took it over and report it.
 Treatments that are now in the public domain must not be used to treat COVID-19.
 Especially for companies who are looking to make a fortune from a crisis.
-They teach university students to tackle any outbreak to face it with the following stages:
+They teach university students to tackle any outbreak to face it with the following stages: 1.
+Detection 2.
+Protection 3.
+Treatment 4.
+Prevention However, COVID was a completely different case.
+As we must protect ourselves from something we have no idea how it moves.
+We limited the detection to the government approved areas and charge people a hearty amount to get the report done.
+Then we went directly to the prevention with the vaccine for some unknown reason.
+And Finally, we decided to stop talking about anything else and continue with the vaccine with multiple shots.
+That's how you do business these days.

 8. Vaccine Development and Distribution: The rapid development and deployment of COVID-19 vaccines were a major focus during the pandemic.
 While these vaccines were subject to standard clinical trials and regulatory processes, their expedited development led to skepticism and concern among some about their safety and efficacy.
 This was intensified by discussions about vaccine mandates and the ethics of compulsory vaccination.